 Among the participants were several TCI oncologists including Eknath Deo, M.D., 10 year cancer survivor and co-chair of the Todd Cancer Pavilion Initiative.

-In 2013, Long Beach Memorial will complete its new 64,000 sq. ft. cancer pavilion.
+In 2013, Long Beach Medical Center will complete its new 64,000 sq. ft. cancer pavilion.
 The Todd Cancer Pavilion will offer tailored care plans that aggressively target cancer while maintaining and enhancing quality of life.

 “With the new Todd Cancer Pavilion, we will be extending our specialized services and have the expertise available right here in the city of Long Beach,” says Dr. Deo.
 “I joined Swim Across America so that we can change the outlook on cancer and work to fight it together.”